hj-lv/lhj/README.md

-# SIM：Afastreal-time graph stream summarization with improved memory efficiency and accuracy
+# SIM：A fast real-time graph stream summarization with improved memory efficiency and accuracy

 ---
 ### Paper